Project Leader Role Guide

 The Coordination Tax

 Every Project Leader should be honest about the coordination tax.
-The time spent checking the board, unblocking teammates, and facilitating meetings is real time that does not go to implementation.
+The time spent checking the board, unblocking teammates, and contributing to planning sessions is real time that does not go to implementation.
 That is the trade.

 A Collaborator who gets promoted to Project Leader without capacity adjustment will underdeliver on both coordination and execution.
 Adjust the work expectation when someone takes on this role.
 A Project Leader who is also expected to carry the same implementation load as a Collaborator will fail at both.